franz-dalitz/ludus-cyclorum/README.md

 ## 1. Introduction

 Ludus Cyclorum is a print &amp; play game inspired by *chess*, *war games* and (thematically) the roman *ludus latrunculorum*.
 It is an abstract strategy game where you and an opponent fight by taking turns, acting with one piece each.
 Your pieces, with varying rules for movement and attacks, are led by your "Dux".
 You win once the opposing Dux is taken or left without allies.
-Every piece on the board must be activated once before any single one may be used again.
+Every piece on the board must be activated before any single one may be used again.
 Whenever all pieces have been activated, a "cycle" is completed, hence the name "Ludus Cyclorum" - the game of cycles.
 I invite you to play it, share opinions and ideas or discuss with me [on discord](https://discord.com/invite/QFY5Qe8).

 ## 2. How to Play

 First you should read the rules, there aren't very many.
-There's no TTS version as of now.
+To play digitally I made a rudimentary draft for Tabletop Simulator, which is available on the [steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3402161640).

 For physical play you'll need a board and the pieces.
 An image of the board I use is available in the repository as "board.pdf".
 Instead of printing it you can also just draw the lines on a piece of paper.
 I created my set of pieces by using german cents which I cleaned and then drew on with a marker.
 What to draw on your pieces can be seen in the rules (but this is of course ultimately up to you).
 Using a base that you can easily flip over is essential.

 ## 3. Rules